MichaelYogar/destiny-city/readme.md

 ## Where To Work

-A responsive web application that provides real-time data for Cities around the world to help users decide where to move to.
+My project, [where-to-work](https://where-to-work.com "where-to-work homepage"), is responsive web application providing real-time data with respect to cities around the world.
+With this data, users are able to make educated decisions when deciding where to move for work.

-## Motivation

-## Project Status

-Project is currently in development.
-Visit [wheretowork](https://wheretowork.com "Google's Homepage") to see currently progress.

 ## Features

-- Stack: React, Node.js, Express, Postgres
 - Impliments JSON Web Tokens for user authentication/authorization
 - Bar graph - depicting quality of life ratings for specified city
 - Table - provides the 25th, 50th, and 75th percentiles of salaries for tech related jobs.
+- Search bar that lazy loads the cities this website covers.
+- Languages: Javascript, Node.js, SQL (check if node js is a language).
+- Technologies: Express.js, SCSS, Postgres, React-Bootstrap
 - Uses Redux and Context API

-## Screenshots

-## Reflection

 ## Installation

 Clone down this repository.
-You will need node and npm on your machine.
+You will need node, npm, and postgres on your machine.

 ### Install

-`cd client && npm install`
+From project root directory: `cd client && npm install` \
-`cd server && npm install`
+From project root directory: `cd server && npm install`

+### Postgres

+In the `/server` folder, you will need to create a `.env` file with valid postgres credientials.

 ### Run

-`cd client && npm run start`
+From project root directory: `cd client && npm run start` \
-`cd server && npm run dev`
+From project root directory: `cd server && npm run dev`

-## Installation with docker
+## Installation with docker for development

 Clone down this repository.
 You will need node, npm, and docker on your machine.

-- create `/config/.env.dev` in your root directory
+- create `/config/.env.dev` in your project root directory
 - add and replace `example` with valid credientials

 ```